dmcginley/blog_django_bootstrap5_project4/README.md

 </details>

-## Design thinking

-**Empathies**

-**Define**

-**Ideate**

-**Prototype**

-**Test**

 ## Who is this website for
-This blog website is aimed at developers or people interested in coding & development, as it has a built in markdown editor.
+This blog website is aimed at developers or people interested in coding & development, as it has a built in rich text editor with code blocks.
 The interface is designed to allow you to create short quick snippets of text or code with the emphases on text over images.

-* a group of people interested in discussion about coding/Webdev
+The site would be best suited to a group of people interested in discussion about coding/Webdev

 * People who want a quick forum to chat or jot down coding ideas and concepts.

+* A few admin users to help keep the site clean and free from online abuse through the admin panel, with the ability when necessary to edit or delete posts & comments.

 * The blog fills the the purpose giving like minded coders a place to congregate and discuss code projects, and smiler in the style of a social media platform.

-* On the blog you can upload code blocks, images, links, and rich-text
+* On the blog you can upload rich-text, code blocks, images, and links.

-* a few admin users to help keep the site clean and free from online abuse through the admin panel.
+## Epic

+Create a blog app that can have multiple registered users who can post and leave comments to posts.
+They can view or edit their profile, view other users profiles.
+A site that is half open so that it is not completely walled off, so it is a place of learning so you don't have to be a member before being able to view content.

 ## User Stories